Regular Expressions with Backreferences: Polynomial-Time Matching Techniques: Memory-Deterministic Regex

+The intuition here is that $R$ describes the memory statuses of some configuration of an $\MFA$ and $C$ describes some memory instructions (in the form of a reduced set of memory instructions as defined above).
+Then, $R \cup C$ simply describes the memory statuses after applying the instructions from $C$.

 For a word $w \in \Sigma^*$, we store factors of $w$ by their start and end positions, which means that concatenating two adjacent factors or storing a factor in a program variable only requires constant time (note that since we assume a RAM with logarithmic word size, storing and manipulating positions of $w$ can be done in constant time).
 The \emph{longest common extension} data-structure $\lce_w$ is defined such that, for $i, j$, $1 \leq i < j \leq |w|$, $\lce_w(i, j)$ is the length of the longest common prefix of $w[i..|w|]$ and $w[j..|w|]$ (which can be retrieved in constant time).
 In particular, note that $\lce_w$ can be used in order to check in constant time whether a factor $w[i..j]$ is a prefix of a factor $w[i'..j']$, denoted by $w[i..j] \prefrel w[i'..j']$.
 In the following, we assume that we have $\lce_w$ at our disposal, which can be constructed in linear time (see, e.\,g.,~\cite{FischerHeun2006}).
 Next, we define an algorithm (see Fig.~\ref{acceptanceAlgoFigure}) that, for a synchronised $M \in \MFA$ and a word $w$, decides whether or not $w \in \lang(M)$.
+Note that we use $\vec{\eword}$ and $\vec{\closed}$ as short hand for length-$k$ vectors each component of which is $\eword$ and $\closed$, respectively.

 \begin{theorem} Let $M \in \MFA$ be synchronised and let $w \in \Sigma^*$.
 On input $(M, w)$, algorithm $\SynchMemAlgo$ decides whether or not $w \in \lang(M)$, and it can be implemented such that it has running-time $\bigO(|w||Q|^3\sigma)$. \end{theorem}